stand-up poet & comedian

 Tolpuddle Martyrs Festival

 Elvis also gigs with his band The Resurrectors “an unholy marriage of radical stand-up poetry and Caledonian punkabilly rock ‘n roll”.
 The band’s debut album “Gie It Laldy!” was released on Bar-Ox Records in 2018.
+Their 4-track EP “Burstin’ Oot in Fairy Lights” was released on the same label in 2021.

 In addition to his live shows Elvis runs poetry and performance workshops for adults of all ages and for older students in schools and colleges.